 Parents feel powerless when no contact is possible, when they can’t negotiate or even talk with their child.
 Should you contact your child or not?
 How long should you try?
 What should you say?

-Remember that shutting a person out is a response to anxiety and fusion.
+Remember that shutting a person out is a response to anxiety and a family that is overly entangled with one another.
 Your actions or lack of action didn’t cause this.
 Cutting off is a way people manage anxiety when they don’t know a better way.
 The love and caring is there; the ability to solve differences is not.
-You did not cause your child to turn away.
+You did not make your child to turn away.
 That was her decision.
 It may have been a poor one, but it was the best she could do at the time.
 Try to get your focus off of her at least 50 percent of the day, which will make a difference.

 Your pain is real.
 Be mindful and compassionate of it, but don’t allow it to define or overwhelm you.
 Put the focus on what you have control of: your own life.